opencord/xos-tosca/docs/README.md

 CORD extends the TOSCA specification to support custom models for services, allow operators to manage them with a simple and well-known YAML interface.

+## Difference between `xos-tosca` and `*-tosca-loader`

+When you deploy CORD using helm charts you'll notice that there are two containers that contains the name `tosca`.
+There is quite a big difference between them:

+- `xos-tosca` contains the TOSCA engine and parser, and exposes a REST api to let you push TOSCA recipes into XOS
+- `*-tosca-loader` is a convenience container that pushes a set of recipes into `xos-tosca` and then exits.

 ## Internals

 The `xos-tosca` container autogenerates the TOSCA interface starting from the